Running applications with Trusted Firmware-M¶

 Support for TF-M in nRF Connect SDK is currently experimental.
 TF-M is a framework which will be extended for new functions and use cases beyond the scope of SPM.

 For official documentation, see TF-M documentation.

-The TF-M implementation in nRF Connect SDK is currently demonstrated in the TF-M Hello World sample.
+The TF-M implementation in nRF Connect SDK is currently demonstrated in the following samples:

 TF-M is one of the images that are built as part of a multi-image application.
+If TF-M is used in the application, SPM will not be included in it.
 For more information about multi-image builds, see Multi-image builds.

 To add TF-M to your build, enable the